-The work that daycare directors do is incredibly important.
+Daycare directors' work is essential.
 As early education leaders, they help to shape the youngest members of our society.
-Reliable childcare is also a must for working parents and directly influences employment, equality, and women’s participation in the workplace.
-Simply put, daycare directors play a critical role in forming healthy, thriving communities, and a career in childcare can be truly gratifying and rewarding.
+They also play a critical role in forming healthy, thriving communities.
+On top of that, reliable childcare is a necessity for working parents and directly influences employment, equality, and women’s participation in the workplace.

-If you’re considering pursuing a career in childcare or want more in-depth information about how much daycare directors and teachers make, then this article is for you.
-In this guide, you’ll learn about the average salary range for daycare directors, including how salaries differ based on location and experience level.
-We’ll also share tips on advancing your career and increasing your salary as a daycare director.
+If you’re considering pursuing a career in childcare or want more in-depth information about how much daycare directors and teachers make, this article is for you.

 What is the average daycare director salary?

-The Bureau of Labor Statistics also projects that the employment of daycare directors will grow 1 percent from 2019 to 2029, slower than the average for all jobs.
-Although this growth is limited, about 4,600 job openings for daycare directors are projected each year, on average, over the decade.
+The Bureau of Labor Statistics also projects that the employment of daycare directors will grow 11 percent from 2020 to 2030, faster than the average for all jobs.
+Over the next decade, the Bureau anticipates an average of 5,300 childcare director openings each year.

-What is the average daycare director salary based on geographic location?
+What is the average daycare director's salary based on geographic location?

-The average salary of a childcare center director differs based on geographic location, ranging from $32,289 in low cost of living regions to $52,686 in high cost of living regions in the United States.
+The average salary of a childcare center director differs based on geographic location, ranging from $32,289 in low-cost living regions to $52,686 in high-cost living regions in the United States.